junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Alright," Cas murmurs, grabbing the book and ready to stand up from the diner seat.
 "Where are we going next?"

-"To the cemetery.
-Want to check out those tombs first.
+"To the cemetery -- want to check out those tombs first.
 Maybe we can find something the police missed.
-Only a few blocks away, we can cross the Central Park.
+If we have time later, ask around the victim's family -- standard questions."
+Dean stands up, gesturing for Cas to follow.
+"Only a few blocks away, we can cross the Central Park.
 Come on."
-Dean stands up, gesturing for Cas to follow.

 They walk out of the diner, merging into the ocean of pedestrians on the streets.